 Who Is Axl Rose?

-Axl Rose was born on February 6, 1962, in Lafayette, Indiana.
-He eventually moved to California, working odd jobs and playing in bands until the formation of Guns N' Roses in the mid-1980s.
-GNR achieved critical acclaim, but Rose’s antics caused controversy.
+Born in Indiana, Axl Rose eventually moved to California, working odd jobs and playing in bands until the formation of Guns N' Roses in the mid-1980s.
+Guns N' Roses achieved critical acclaim, but Rose’s antics caused controversy.
 After the Use Your Illusion Tour, Rose became a recluse.
 He resurfaced occasionally, with the band, promising to release the album Chinese Democracy, which finally hit stores in 2008.
-After much speculation, in March 2016 it was announced that GNR would be reuniting for a North American tour.

 Axl Rose was born William Bruce Rose Jr. on February 6, 1962, in Lafayette, Indiana.
 His mother was 16, and his father, William Bruce Rose Sr., was 20.
 Rose Sr. left when his son was a toddler.
 Rose's mother later married Stephen Bailey and changed her son's name to William Bruce Bailey.
 Rose grew up believing that Bailey was his biological father until, at 17, he discovered the existence of his father while going through papers at his parents' house.
 He began using Rose as his last name.

 Rose was frequently in trouble with the police and spent time in jail on charges of public intoxication and battery.
 When the police threatened to charge him as a career criminal, he moved to Los Angeles in 1982.
 Shortly after, he joined the band AXL.
 The experience was so all-consuming that he legally changed his name to W. Axl Rose.

 Guns N' Roses